In addition to your web application itself, the New Relic Ruby agent also has the ability to instrument your Resque jobs.

 false in order to completely disable forking in Resque.

-If you use any of these alternate forking modes in your application, make sure that you are running Ruby agent version 3.9.7 or higher.
+If you use any of these alternate forking modes in your application, make sure you are running Ruby agent version 3.9.7 or higher.
 Earlier versions of the Ruby agent do not work correctly with these alternate forking modes.
-If you are upgrading to 3.9.7, make sure to remove any direct calls to
+If you are upgrading to 3.9.7 or higher, make sure to remove any direct calls to

 NewRelic::Agent methods such as